Beyond Intractability - Moving Beyond Intractability - CR Info

 - A third part of MBI is the Conflict Fundamentals Seminar, which draws on the BI/CRinfo knowledge base to explore the fundamental building blocks of the conflict field.

-- A Beyond Intractability in Context Blog highlights news stories, editorials, reports and other materials that place the MOOS ideas in context...showing the nature of the intractable conflict problem and what is being done to address it (both good and bad).
+- Sixth, a Beyond Intractability in Context Blog highlights news stories, editorials, reports and other materials that place the MOOS ideas in context...showing the nature of the intractable conflict problem and what is being done to address it (both good and bad).

-- Fifth, a Colleague Activities Blog which highlights the work of other scholars, practitioners, students, and other professionals who are working in related areas .
+- And lastly, a Colleague Activities Blog highlights the work of other scholars, practitioners, students, and other professionals who are working in related areas.